nathan-contino/nathan-contino.github.io/_posts/techblog/2025-01-09-the-day-google-killed-the-pixel-4a.md

 {% include figure.html url="2025_01_09/exclamation.png" description="seems subtle, but if you play a lot of RPGs this will constantly make you think you have a pending quest" %}

-* users trying to redeem their $50 credit with Google are being forced to submit significant amounts of personal information to [Payoneer](https://old.reddit.com/r/Pixel4a/comments/1hwkhj5/what_is_this_payoneer_thing/), a highly legitimate trustworthy corporation that definitely won't sell or abuse my personal data or lose it in a leak eventually.
+* users trying to redeem their $50 credit with Google are being forced to submit significant amounts of personal information to [Payoneer](https://old.reddit.com/r/Pixel4a/comments/1hwkhj5/what_is_this_payoneer_thing/), a highly legitimate trustworthy corporation that definitely won't sell or abuse my personal data or lose it in a leak eventually; **Update**: Payoneer requires a social security number.
+You should not give it to them.
+If you're not a US citizen, this also means that you have _no way_ to redeem the $50 offer.

 The icing on the cake?
 The [only way to disable OTA is via developer options](https://old.reddit.com/r/Pixel4a/comments/1hxa9s0/forced_to_do_the_new_update/).
 Which is fine for me, as I already take this precaution on many devices to vet updates for serious errors before I install them.
 Unfortunately it isn't something I can easily communicate to less technical folks I know who still use the 4a.